kevgo/co-bot/README.md

    - `.co-bot/plan.md`
    - this file will be removed when the ticket is done
 8. human reviews the implementation plan via the forge UI
-   - human adds comments and modifications through the forge UI
-     - like a normal code review
+   - add comments and modifications through the forge UI (like a normal code review), or edit the plan in their own editor and commit changes
-   - co-bot implements all suggestions and pings the human for another review round
+   - co-bot detects and pulls the new commits, implements all suggestions, and pings the human for another review
-   - planning is done when the human approves the plan
+   - planning is done when the human approves the plan ("/approve")

 ### Implementation

 9. co-bot implements the planned code changes
-   - each action item as a separate query
+   - each TODO as a separate query
    - red/green TDD
-   - documentation agent adds/updates documentation
+   - documentation agent updates documentation
    - commit after each activity

 ### Automated review